markusMM/Recurrent-Square-Filling-Curves/README.md

 # Recurrent-Square-Filling-Curves
-Recurrent functions which use the Hilbert, Peano and Z curves to fill squares of many $2^m x 2^m$ dimensionalities.
+Recurrent functions which use the Hilbert, Peano and Z curves to fill squares of many $2^m \times 2^m$ dimensionalities.
 Those funtions do mainly output a 2D map of the output curve.
 It is meant to be a more efficient symmetric mapping of 2D images into 1D lin spaces. *1

 ## Content
 In this repo are two recursive funtions: